 *The Remembering Sessions help participants be aware of the purpose underlying NVC.
 Participants who wish to share may express this remembering with a short exercise, a ceremony, poem, musical selection, a reading, etc. If you would enjoy doing so, please bring materials to contribute to the Remembering Sessions.

+The workshop language will be English.
 If you wish for translation, or would be happy to translate a couple of sessions, please contact us.
-We plan to translate the big group sessions, and one small group session in each timeslot.
-This means, for example, if there will be four parallel options for afternoon sessions, translation will be organized for one of them.
+We plan to arrange translation for the big group sessions, and one small group session in each timeslot.
+This means, for example, if there will be four parallel options for afternoon sessions, translation will be organized at least for one of them.

 Bonus day in Budapest before the event